jaime-rodriguez-art/Madiator/README.md

 1. Install Python

+2. Install PIP

+3. Install TK

-2. Extract the folder from the zip on your desktop and open it.
+3. Extract the folder from the zip on your desktop and open it.

-3. Install the python modules in requirements.txt, by typing "pip install -r requirements.txt"
+4. Install the python modules in requirements.txt, by typing "pip install -r requirements.txt"

 ## Instructions